 Information Security Management Mechanisms

 Due to the significant damage caused to well-known companies by ransomware attacks in recent years, ECOVE has established a "Social Engineering Attack Prevention" website and a "Fraudulent Email Reporting Inbox" to assist employees in identifying and avoiding risks associated with "fraudulent/phishing emails" and more precise "Business Email Compromise (BEC)" attacks.
-Based on information security risk considerations, we have conducted a comprehensive inventory and implemented security protection work, such as the replacement of old servers and improvement of old systems, the replacement of Windows Server 2008, the replacement of the work hour management system, and the replacement of mail antivirus and spam filters, and the addition of new fraudulent features, and other important operations.
-To effectively distribute the potential losses caused by information security risks, the Company purchased "Electronic Equipment Comprehensive Insurance" in 2023, with a total coverage amount exceeding NT$56.51 million.
+Based on information security risk considerations, we have conducted a comprehensive inventory and implemented security protection work, such as the replacement of old equipment and improvement of old systems, the replacement of the work hourmanagement system, and the expansion of the deployment of MDR threat detection and response services.
+To effectively distribute the potential losses caused by information security risks, the Company purchased "Electronic Equipment Comprehensive Insurance" in 2024, with a total coverage amount exceeding NT$56.50 million.
+Employees in the Information Service Center have set different items and goals for their respective responsibilities within the "2024 KPI Performance Targets and Scoring Method," including incidents of computer infection within the domain, network, servers, application systems, etc., unplanned service interruptions, non-disaster or external force-induced service disruptions, high-risk individuals in social engineering drills, security inspections, information security audits, etc., to ensure the implementation of various information security measures.

 Information Security Incident Notification